geneaky/archive/Dev Record/Study/TypeScript/commonjs, es6.md

 export { a, b, c }

 //import
-import { a, b, c } from "./es6-export.js"
+import { a, b, c as d } from "./es6-export.js"

-console.log(a, b, c)
+console.log(a, b, d)

-//named export

 ```